etrom/sortMe/README.md

 ##Objective

-Stack the data by groups of three and, move the chosen card to the top.
+Stack the data by groups of three and move the chosen card to the top.

 ## Getting started